ryanlovett/keymaster/README.md

 ## To Use

- 1. You'll need a directory to store input and output.
+ 1. You'll need a directory to store output.

     ```bash
     mkdir certificates